shravan20/java-8-concepts/README.md

 - ### Supplier

 `Supplier` is a functional interface; which takes no arguments and returns a result.
-Unline Functions, Suppliers do not accept arguments.
+Unlike Functions, Suppliers do not accept arguments.

 Examples: